 - While the couscous is cooking, cut green onions into thin slices.
 (You can use even more if you really like green onions.)

-- Measure out 1/2 cup good quality Parmesan cheese.
+- Measure out 1/2 cup good quality grated Parmesan cheese.

 - After the couscous cooks for five minutes, remove lid and fluff the couscous with a fork.
 Let it cool for 2-3 minutes.

-- Serve hot, as a great side dish for any type of chicken, fish, or meat.
+- Serve hot, as a great side dish for any type of protein.